Commitment on fiscal transparency | Shareholders | Aena

 • - national ones: Ministry of Transport, DGAC (Directorate General of Civil Aviation), AESA (State Aviation Safety Agency), ENAIRE (Aena’s majority shareholder), etc.

-Aena, aware of its important role in society, acts as a “thought leader” in responsible taxation, considering the tax system as a tool that allows the different governments (national, regional and local) to obtain the necessary funding to provide quality public services.
+Aware of its important role in society, Aena is an "opinion leader" in responsible taxation, considering the tax system as a tool for the different governments (state, regional and local) to obtain the necessary funding to be able to provide quality public services.

-In this section, it is worth mentioning the increases in airport charges for the 2026 financial year, which have been approved by the CNMV and are absolutely essential to provide that public service consisting of improving airport infrastructure through the funding obtained from these charges.
+It is worth mentioning in this section the increases in airport taxes in 2026, which have been approved by the CNMV and are absolutely essential to be able to carry out this public service consisting of the improvement of airport infrastructures through the financing obtained from the aforementioned taxes.

-In addition to Aena’s own infrastructure, it should be noted that airports are critical elements supporting pillars that are vital for the Spanish economy, such as tourism, foreign trade and territorial connectivity.
+In addition to Aena's own infrastructure, it must be considered that airports are critical elements that support such important pillars for the Spanish economy as tourism, foreign trade and territorial connectivity.

-Aena is part of the Working Groups of the Forum of Companies, Institutions and Public Entities, which constitute the operational core of the Forum and the technical space where concrete proposals are analysed, debated and developed regarding real issues in the application of the tax system.
+Aena is an integral part of the Business, Institutions and Public Entities Forum Working Groups, the real operational core of the Forum, and a technical space where specific proposals on real problems in applying the tax system are analysed, debated and formulated.

-With the aim of analysing and highlighting the transformation process being experienced by the tax departments of large Spanish companies —in a context marked by growing regulatory complexity, greater transparency requirements and the accelerated impact of technology— Aena, through its tax team, participated in the preparation of the Tax Transformation Report (Deloitte – El Confidencial).
-This report sought to act as a tool for strategic reflection and a driver of change, helping large companies reposition the tax function as an area that generates value, aligned with business strategy and prepared for an increasingly demanding tax environment.
+With the aim of analysing and highlighting the transformation process that the tax departments of large Spanish companies are undergoing, in a context marked by increasing regulatory complexity, greater demands for transparency and the accelerated impact of technology, Aena’s tax team participated in preparing the Report on Tax Transformation (Deloitte – El Confidencial).
+This report was intended to act as an instrument for strategic reflection and to promote change, helping large companies to reposition the tax function as a value-generating area, aligned with business strategy and prepared for an increasingly demanding tax environment.

-It is also worth noting that Aena, as a listed company included in the IBEX 35, has participated in the preparation of the IBEX 35 Total Tax Contribution Report for 2024 (prepared by PWC), whose ultimate goal is to redefine the concept of “tax payment”, showing that the tax contribution of large companies goes far beyond Corporate Income Tax, and to provide transparency, context and objective data to a particularly sensitive public debate, thereby reinforcing the legitimacy and fiscal responsibility of large Spanish corporations.
+As a listed company included in the IBEX 35, it should also be noted that Aena has been participating in preparing the report on the Total Tax Contribution of the IBEX 35 in 2024 (prepared by PWC).
+The ultimate objective of this report is to redefine the concept of "tax payment", showing that the fiscal contribution of large companies goes far beyond corporate income tax, and to provide transparency, context and objective data to a particularly sensitive public debate, reinforcing the legitimacy and fiscal responsibility of large Spanish companies.

 Logo Aena